11online/starter-plugin/README.md

 # Setting up Gulp Deploy for Windows (first time per vagrant box)

 This all has to happen in git bash.
-Once your vagrant box has been set up with these steps, you can just use steps 3, 6 and 7.
+If your vagrant box has already been set up with these steps, you can just use steps 3, 6 and 7.

 ## 1) Add your key to ssh-agent
 List the keys that have been added to ssh-agent, if your key is not list it, then add it.
 List again to double check.